atrivialhero/atrivialhero.github.io/love.md

 This museum in Seattle is right next door to the Space Needle, and in my opinion, it is much more worth the visit than the Space Needle is.
 The EMP provides a hands-learning experience that thrusts visitors into the vibrant Seattle music scene.
 Learn what you can experience <a href="http://www.empmuseum.org" target="_blank">here</a>.

 ***Beacon Rock***
-There is tons of great hiking in the Pacific Northwest, but a fairly simple one that gets you amazing views is Beacon Rock.
-This large rock right on the Oregon-Washington border can be summitted in under half an hour if you hustle and it provides an awesome perspective filled with green.
+There is tons of great hiking in the Pacific Northwest, but a fairly simple one that provides amazing views is Beacon Rock.
+This large rock right on the Oregon-Washington border can be summitted in under half an hour if you hustle, and it ends with an awesome perspective full of green.
 Read all about it <a href="http://www.parks.wa.gov/474/Beacon-Rock" target="_blank">here</a>.
 <blockquote class="instagram-media" data-instgrm-version="4" style=" background:#FFF; border:30; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);"><div style="padding:8px;"> <div style=" background:#F8F8F8; line-height:0; margin-top:30px; padding:50% 0; text-align:center; width:100%;"> <div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC); display:block; height:22px; margin:0 auto -22px; position:relative; top:-11px; width:22px;"></div></div><p style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; line-height:17px; margin-bottom:0; margin-top:8px; overflow:hidden; padding:8px 0 7px; text-align:center; text-overflow:ellipsis; white-space:nowrap;"><a href="https://instagram.com/p/o2A0mGllIm/" style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px; text-decoration:none;" target="_top">A photo posted by A.J. (@aj_atrivialhero)</a> on <time style=" font-family:Arial,sans-serif; font-size:14px; line-height:17px;" datetime="2014-06-05T01:28:57+00:00">Jun 4, 2014 at 6:28pm PDT</time></p></div></blockquote>
 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>

 &nbsp;

 ***City Creek Canyon in Salt Lake City***
 Right near downtown, there is a creek that descends until you forget you are in the middle of a city.
-Great for runs and bike rides, City Creek offers a nice respite from the hustle and bustle of a city.
+Great for runs and bike rides, City Creek offers a nice respite from the hustle and bustle of a downtown area.
 Read about it <a href="http://slctrackclub.org/?p=242" target="_blank">here</a>.

 ***Denver Museum of Nature and Science***
 A huge museum in a great city, this place is just plain fun.
 Educational on all aspects of science complete with a planetarium.
 Loved this museum.
 Learn more <a href="http://www.dmns.org" target="_blank">here</a>.